Meenakshi-alt/meenakshicode/README.md

 # meenakshicode
-this is my fiest repository
+this is my first repository
 <br/>
 author-meenakshi pal